dmrd/mad_topic_model/README.md

 ## Dependencies

-See requirements.txt for Python dependencies.
+See requirements.txt for a list of Python dependencies.

-In addition, the following NLTK libraries are required:
+In addition, the following NLTK libraries are required for feature extraction:

 - cmudict
 - punkt
 - maxent_treebank_pos_tagger

-The GSL library for C++ is required.
+Finally, the GSL library for C++ is necessary for running the actual MAD model.

 ## Data